LET'S GROW PRESTON GROUP & ORGANISATION MEMBERS

 Moor Nook Community Allotment

-Friends of Halsam Park
+Friends of Haslam Park

 Intact Community Garden

-Intact Community Garden is attached to the Intact Center in Ingol.
+Intact Community Garden is attached to the Intact Centre in Ingol.
 The garden is managed by local volunteers and also does great work with the local schools.
 They were the first group in Preston to build a plastic bottle greenhouse.

 Contact Barry Mann on 01772 760760